For professionals

 Viva and thesis defense.
 Defend your argument and your methods against an examiner that asks the uncomfortable follow-up instead of accepting the first answer.

 Interview technique, both chairs.
-Rehearse holding your editorial line under a hostile interview, or practice the questions that don't let a source off the hook.
-The same clash skill works whether you're being asked or doing the asking.
+Rehearse holding your editorial line under a hostile interview, or practice the questions that do not let a source off the hook.
+The same clash skill works whether you are being asked or doing the asking.

 Positions that survive scrutiny.
-Argue a contested take with real structure and concede only what's earned, so the published version holds up against the correction desk and the comment section.
+Argue a contested take with real structure and concede only what is earned, so the published version holds up against the correction desk and the comment section.

 University and qualifying orals.
 Answer aloud against an examiner that probes the gap behind a memorized answer and asks the question that reveals whether you actually understand the material or just covered it.